docker/buildx/README.md

 ## Manual download

 > [!IMPORTANT]
-> This section is for unattended installation of the buildx component.
+> This section is for unattended installation of the Buildx component.
 These
 > instructions are mostly suitable for testing purposes.
 We do not recommend
-> installing buildx using manual download in production environments as they
+> installing Buildx using manual download in production environments as they
 > will not be updated automatically with security updates.
 >
 > On Windows and macOS, we recommend that you install [Docker Desktop](https://docs.docker.com/desktop/)